AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

 Queue mode
 ----------

-The *Register* and *Update* commands include a "Binding Mode" Parameter, which may be one of the following:

-- ``U`` - UDP connection in standard mode
-- ``UQ`` - UDP connection in queue mode
-- ``S`` - SMS connection in standard mode
-- ``SQ`` - SMS connection in queue mode
-- ``US`` - both UDP and SMS connections active, both in standard mode
-- ``UQS`` - both UDP and SMS connections active; UDP in queue mode, SMS in standard mode

-The "queue mode" mentioned here is a special mode of operation in which the client device is not required to actively listen for incoming packets.
+The *Register* command includes a "Queue Mode" parameter which indicates if the client device is running in Queue Mode.
+It's a special mode of operation in which the client device is not required to actively listen for incoming packets.
 The client is only required to listen for such packets for a limited period of time after each exchange of messages with the Server - typically after the *Update* command.

 The specification recommends to use CoAP's ``MAX_TRANSMIT_WAIT`` value (93 seconds by default) as that aforementioned limited period of time, and this